 - That depends on personal preference!
 We like our tri tip to be medium rare when we eat it, which means it’s pink at the center of each slice.

-- For a rare tri tip roast, cook to 120 degrees F. internal temperature.
+- For a rare tri tip roast with a finished internal temperature of 120-125 degrees F., cook the tri-tip to 110 degrees F. internal temperature.

-- For a medium rare tri tip roast, cook to 130 degrees F. internal temperature.
+- For a medium rare tri tip roast with a finished internal temperature of 130-135 degrees F., cook the tri tip to 120 degrees F. internal temperature.

-- For medium tri tip roast, cook to 140 degrees F. internal temperature.
+- For medium tri tip roast with a finished internal temperature of 140-145 degrees F., cook the tri tip to 130 degrees F. internal temperature.

 Why does the recipe instruct to let the tri tip rest at room temperature for a couple hours before smoking it?

 - First, this rest is important because as meat chills, the juices and fats coagulate at the very center.
 Letting the roast rest at room temperature helps to remove the chill from being in refrigeration so those juices and fats can make their way to the outer edges of the tri tip.

 - Secondly, it’s never a good idea to slap an ice cold piece of meat onto a hot cooking surface since all that does is cool it down – just the opposite of what we are trying to accomplish.

 - Lastly, meat that has rested before cooking it cooks much more evenly, resulting in a tri tip that is juicy and tender all throughout the protein fibers of the meat.